Put Aside Your Denim Cutoffs—These 4 Shorts Trends Are Way More Elegant

 2. Colorful Nylon Shorts

-I credit J.Crew Creative Director Olympia Gayot for putting me on to this trend.
-When she posted a casual mirror selfie wearing J.Crew's Summerweight Nylon Shorts ($151), I knew I had to have them in my closet.
+Style Notes: I credit J.Crew Creative Director Olympia Gayot for putting me on to this trend.
+When she posted a casual mirror selfie wearing J.Crew's Summerweight Nylon Shorts, I knew I had to have them in my closet.

 Varsity Blues Shorts